-The table above covers meetings from 1 October 2022 to 30 September 2023
+The table above covers meetings from 1 October 2023 to 30 September 2024 duties.

-The Board is supplied with appropriate and timely information in order to discharge its duties.
 The Board and its committees are supplied with full and timely information, including detailed financial information, to enable the directors to discharge their responsibilities.
 All directors have access to the advice and services of the company secretary, who is responsible for ensuring that Board procedures are followed, and that applicable rules and regulations are complied with.
 Independent professional advice is also available to directors in appropriate circumstances.